These in-demand skills are must-haves for IT departments

 From IDC: “For businesses planning their move to cloud, many of the manual, time-consuming tasks associated with migration have been automated and reduced from days to minutes.
 Automation reduces the arduous tasks of manual configuration, extensive customization, and in many cases, integration.”9

-Of the 16,000-plus professionals we surveyed for our 2018 IT Skills and Salary Report, 11% were in help desk or tech support.
+Of the 12,200-plus professionals we surveyed for our 2019 IT Skills and Salary Report, five percent were in service desk or tech support.
 This particular skill set is in-demand due to the growing amount of hardware and software that organizations are utilizing and distributing.

 There’s now more of a need to bring help desk professionals in-house so they can get hands on and diagnose issues more easily.
 Tech support professionals are more likely to be remote, though it’s critical that they possess strong soft skills, such as communication and conflict resolution.
 Technical support is the fourth most in-demand tech skill.5